CVNRneuroimaging/infrastructure/config/create_wheezy_install_thumbdrive_using_OSX.md

    3:                 Apple_Boot Recovery HD             650.0 MB   disk0s3

 # ...and then I inserted my USB drive and re-ran this command, noting that the
-# USB drive was assiged /dev/disk2:
+# USB drive was assigned /dev/disk2:

 stowler-rmbp:Downloads stowler$ diskutil list /dev/disk0